-This Act likewise applies to state and local government employers and to private employers with fewer than 500 employees.
+This Act also applies to state and local government employers and to private employers with fewer than 500 employees.
 Again, employers with fewer than 50 employees may seek waivers from the provisions of this Act.

-This Act requires employers to provide employees with paid family leave when employees are unable to work (or telework) due to the need to care for a minor child whose school is closed for public health reasons related to the coronavirus.
+This Act requires employers to provide employees with paid family leave when employees are unable to perform assigned work (or telework) due to the need to care for a minor child whose school is closed for public health reasons related to the coronavirus.

-Because this Act adds this situation to the existing categories of FMLA-qualifying needs, the total amount of available leave for this need is the same as under the FMLA (i.e., 12 weeks in a given 12-month period).
+This Act simply adds this situation to the existing categories of FMLA-qualifying needs; therefore, the total available leave for this situation is the same as under the FMLA (i.e., 12 weeks in a given 12-month period).
+It does not provide a purely additional 12 weeks of FMLA leave (i.e., 24 weeks in a given 12-month period).